Sahilarneja/Devops/aws_project_deploy.md

 **Note:** Edit the inbound rules in the security group of your EC2 to allow traffic from your specific port.

 ## Project is Deployed on AWS 🎉

-Your project is now successfully deployed on AWS.
-Access it using the Elastic IP Address associated with your EC2 instance.